FreeCAD/FreeCAD-documentation/wiki/FreeCAD_API.md

 App.Metadata class.

-A Metadata object reads an XML-formatted package metadata file and provides read-only access to its contents.
+A Metadata object reads an XML-formatted package metadata file and provides read and write access to its contents.

 The following constructors are supported: